Definite integrals

 We find the antiderivative, using the +C=0+C = 0 trick

-In this particular question the second part entirely cancels.
-This should not assumed to be the case.
+In this particular question the second part happens to be zero.
+Do not assume this to alway be the case.

 Derivation: z-scores of normal distribution